Pet Insurance Explained: How to Reduce Your Vet Bills the Smart Way (2026)

 In this guide, I’ll explain in very simple terms:

-• What pet insurance actually is?
+• What is pet insurance?

-• How Much Pet Insurance Cost?
+• How Much Does Pet Insurance Cost?

 • How to Lower Vet Bills?